artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

      AND name = 'Taxonomy name') AND term_i18n.culture = 'en';

 Return the number of times a term is linked to a description, sorting terms from most used to least.
-This will return all terms across taxonomies - if youw want to see only one particular term, uncomment (aka remove the ``#`` at the start of the line) the ``WHERE`` line and add the target term ID in place of the ``XXX``:
+This will return all terms across taxonomies - if you want to see only one particular term, uncomment (aka remove the ``#`` at the start of the line) the ``WHERE`` line and add the target term ID in place of the ``XXX``: